Alex-Hawking/GreenHouse-Testing/README.md

 	test("Given I open 'https://www.alexhawking.dev'", async () => { await runStep( Open.default.StepFunction, page, "https://www.alexhawking.dev" ) });
 	test("Then I wait 5s", async () => { await runStep( Wait.default.StepFunction, page, 5 ) });
 });
 ```
-This file can then be ran using `npx jest` (given Jest and Playwright are installed).
+This file can then be ran using `npx jest` (given Jest and Playwright are installed), or from within the docker image.

 ## How does it work?
 (Docs)